derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 ## Keywords

 So we now know keywords are named shortcuts to values.
 Each keyword is a *key* for accessing a value using a natural-language-like word.
 Keywords are not always full words as you would expect in English.
 They are sometimes abbreviations (like `var` is for variable) or aggregations (like `makeBackgroundBlack` is for "make background black").
 The former happens to be a *reserved keyword* where the latter happens to be a *non-reserved keyword*.
-These are the two keyword types in JavaScript:
+These are the two types of keywords in JavaScript:

 1. Reserved keywords
 2. Non-reserved keywords